 1. Subject Property.
-The subject property is located at 5210 Sutherland Ave., in St. Louis, Missouri.
-The parcel/locator number is 51649180000.
+The subject property is located at 4529 Fairmount Ave.
+Kansas City, Jackson County, Missouri.
+The parcel/locator number is 30-420-18-10-00-0-00-000.

-The subject property consists of a 3,750 square-foot lot and a 99 year old residential two-family home.
-The subject property includes a 2,424 square-foot two story brick exterior with four bedrooms, two baths, a detached garage, and unfinished basement.
-Complainant purchased the subject property in 2007.
+The subject property consists of a 5,543 square-foot lot and a 110 year old residential home.
+The subject property includes a 1,556 square-foot one and a half story home with two bedrooms, two and a half bathrooms, a partially-finished basement and detached garage.
+Complainant purchased the subject property in June 2020, for \$331,200.

-2. Respondent and BOE.
-Respondent classified the subject property as residential and determined the TVM on January 1, 2022, was \$140,820, with an assessed value of \$26,760.
-The BOE classified the subject property as residential and independently determined the TVM on January 1, 2022, was \$140,820, with an assessed value of \$26,760.

-3. Complainant's Evidence.
-Complainant testified the TVM of the subject property on January 1, 2022, was \$126,200.
-Complainant submitted Exhibit A, a letter of explanation of the condition of the subject property.
+- 2. Respondent and BOE.
+Respondent classified the subject property as residential and determined the TVM on January 1, 2022, was \$317,000, with an assessed value of \$60,231.
+The BOE classified the subject property as residential and independently determined the TVM on January 1, 2022, was \$317,000, with an assessed value of \$60,231. - 3.
+Complainant's Evidence.
+Complainant testified he was unsure of the TVM of the subject property on January 1, 2022.
+He testified he felt the subject property was still the value of the home in 2020 when the taxes were \$2,387, valuation of \$151,375, and there was no justification for any large increase.
+Complainant submitted Exhibit A through H, a home inspection completed for Complainant upon purchase of the subject property, various bids for repairs and a list of comparable sales.
 Complainant testified he has not listed the subject property for sale within the past three years and has made no improvements in the past two years.
 Complainant testified he has had no appraisal completed for the subject property.
-Complainant testified he purchased the property in 2007 for \$172,500, which, at the time of purchase, was recently renovated.
-Complainant testified he lived in the property until 2016, and since, he has rented the property to various tenants.
-Complainant testified the home is outdated, there is a sinkhole on the property, it has foundation issues, and, although Zillow (website) indicates the property is updated, he has completed no updates on the property.
+Complainant testified he is not an appraiser.
+Complainant testified he purchased the property in 2020 for \$331,200, which, at the time of purchase, was renovated a few years prior in the kitchen and bathrooms.
+Complainant testified the home had no major renovations in the past two years.
+The Exhibits A-F are bids for repairs, but Complainant testified he did not complete the work or incur the costs associated with them.
+Complainant testified his taxes doubled from 2020, but no updates had occurred to justify such increase.
+Complainant testified his basement was unfinished entirely and that it also floods, but did testify the half bathroom was functional.

-Complainant testified that he was in disagreement with the Appraisal submitted by Respondent.
 A summary of Complainant's Evidence includes: